Computer model reveals Week 14 college football picks, best bets for Nov. 29

-2025 Week 14 college football free picks, betting odds, best bets: Model backing Miami, Alabama on Saturday
+2025 Week 14 college football free picks, betting odds, best bets: Model targeting Miami, Alabama on Saturday

 SportsLine's model reveals its Week 14 college football picks and best bets for Saturday, Nov.
 29